Army Medics train with 175th RTI

-National Guard medics Pfc.
-Tajanae Henderson, Sgt.
-Matthew Stith and Spc.
-Kaylea Miller attending a course with the 175th Regional Training Institute take part in a casualty movement exercise at Medical Simulations Training Center (MSTC) Jan.
+National Guard medics attending a course with the 175th Regional Training Institute take part in a casualty movement exercise at Medical Simulations Training Center (MSTC) Jan.
 12, 2021, at Camp Ripley, MN.
 Soldiers from various states recertified their skills to maintain individual readiness.
 (Minnesota National Guard photo by Sgt.
 Mahsima Alkamooneh)

 |Date Taken: